 As everybody knows from his/her own experience, conscious perception is influenced by attention: A slight pain, e.g., a toothache, becomes greater when you focus attention on it.
 When you, by contrast, are distracted, e.g., by watching TV, or reading a thriller, you can temporarily ‘forget’ the pain, i.e., you do not perceive it, though the tooth hasn’t got better, and the sensory neurons causing the pain keep firing.
 Probably, the excitations are not transmitted to the cortical region in which pain becomes conscious.
 Soldiers reported that they, in combat, did not feel pain despite being seriously wounded.

 Likewise, speech perception is influenced by attention: Speech is not understood, but only processed as noise if attention is distracted from listening (more about this in the next section).
 The switch point in the brain responsible for transferring excitations from the sensory periphery to the cortex is the thalamus.
 Its activity is controlled by many factors, but not least by the focus of attention (see, e.g., Portas et al., 1998; Robinson, 2015).

-Even very basic nad virtually ‘simple’ activities like eating or drinking require an appropriate allocation of attention, i.e., of perceptual and processing capacity.
+Even very basic and virtually ‘simple’ activities like eating or drinking require an appropriate allocation of attention, i.e., of perceptual and processing capacity.
 For example, little children often choke over their food: Crumbs or liquid gets into the windpipe.
 With time, children learn to take care of no food being in the back part of the oral cavity when they breathe in.
-This behavior is automatized and does no longer require conscious attention.
+This behavior becomes automatized such that it does no longer require conscious attention.
 However, if attention is strongly distracted during eating or drinking, e.g., by a heated dispute or by a thriller on TV, it may happen that one chokes over one’s food and must vigorously cough.
 Probably, there was not enough attention left for perceiving the content of the mouth.
-A further example is biting one’s own tongue – not figurative but actually – during eating: Normally, we automatically avoid this, but it can happen when attention is strongly distracted (and can be very painful).
-The examples show that even automatic behaviors need an appropriate allocation of attention – even if we are not aware of this fact.
+A further example is biting one’s own tongue – not figuratively but actually – during eating: Normally, we automatically avoid this, but it can happen when attention is strongly distracted (and can be very painful).
+These examples show that even automatic behaviors need an appropriate allocation of attention – even if we are not aware of this fact.